0xSero/partisia-docs/docs/node-operations/run-a-baker-node.md

 docker-compose up -d
 ```

-This pulls the latest image and start the reader node in the background.
+This pulls the latest image and starts the reader node in the background.
 If the command was executed successfully it won't print anything.
 To verify that the node is running:

 ````bash
 docker logs -f pbc-mainnet